 Kiri Clan was one of the largest feudal empires in the Northern Territories for thousands of years.
 Founded by high elves in the wake of the in the 3rd Cycle, the Kiri Clan fell on hard times in the 4th Cycle as the human Kawa and Oda Clans banded together to overthrow elven hegemony in the region.
 The kingdom was banished to the history books after the Oda-Kiri War of the 4th Cycle's tenth century, its largest cities annexed by Oda Clan and its emperor fleeing the region altogether.

 The emperor served as the Clan's monarch and sole ruler, issuing decrees and raising armies to wage war against rival tribes.
-A small council of governors counseled the family leaders on political matters, but these advisors may ruin their entire career if their advice was deemed too controversial.
+A small council of governors counseled the family leaders on political matters, playing a delicate game of intrigue and politics in the imperial court.